Stepping Toes

 Stepping Toes is a 1938 British musical film directed by John Baxter and starring Hazel Ascot, Enid Stamp-Taylor and Jack Barty.
+It was written by Barbara K. Emary, Jack Francis and H. Fowler Mear.
 The screenplay concerns a young girl who achieves her ambition to become a tap dancer.

-The film was made by Two Cities Films at Shepperton Studios.
-Its sets were designed by John Bryan.
+The film was made by Two Cities Films at Shepperton Studios with sets designed by John Bryan.

+Plot

+Ageing showman Bob Burnham decides to retire from the traveling fair circuit, and continue only with summer tours of seaside towns.
+His daughter, who married a lawyer and severed ties with Bob, has even kept her young daughter, Hazel, from knowing who her grandfather is.
+When Hazel wins a prize at one of Burnham’s talent competitions, it leads to a reunion between Bob and his daughter.
+Hazel’s father provides the funding for a West End production featuring her.
+The show becomes a hit, ensuring that the Burnham family name remains known in the show-business world.